 5. Licorice Extract

 Licorice root extract can be applied topically to help reduce itching caused by eczema.
 Simply add a few drops to coconut oil and apply to the affected area.
+Again, less itch may lead to less eczema.

 6. Lavender Essential Oil